Log out?

 Routing Configuration

 The routing configuration is very simple; it uses two XPath-based rules, each performing a different operation.
-One Routes all Transactions with an Id of 3 to a particular Transport; the other routes all transactions with an Id of 2 to a different Transport.
+One routes all transactions with an Id of 3 to a particular Transport; the other routes all transactions with an Id of 2 to a different Transport.
 This is the fundamental mechanism by which all routing is performed; a rule is defined, criteria are defined for that rule, and an operation is optionally defined.
 Rules can be nested.
 There are two different modes for routing; Accumulate Matched Targets and Single Target.
-Accumulate Targets will continue evaluating rules and executing operations; Single Target will stop at the first operation successfully performed.
+Accumulate Matched Targets will continue evaluating rules and executing operations; Single Target will stop at the first operation successfully performed.

 Below is one of our sample transactions (contained in the Sample3.xml):